revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 ```
 <details><summary><b> Explanation</b></summary>

->method overriding is not done by the derived class method msg() to the parent class method msg() when it throws a checked exception i.e IOException in exception handling.
+>Method overriding is not done by the derived class method msg() to the parent class method msg() when it throws a checked exception i.e IOException in exception handling.

 </details>
 </details>